runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 The city center is about 1.5 km inland, and includes various government buildings, with the Council of Lords at the center, where the eight lords of the Free Cities council meet.

-On the opposute coast of the river are slums, housing much of the cities poorer residents.
+On the opposite coast of the river are slums, housing much of the cities poorer residents.
 About 2km upstream of the main city is the Tower Bridge, connecting the two shores.
 There are also a number of ferry crossings closer to the core city.